AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/developing/introduction/query-builder-api.md

 ![Query Builder-felsökning](assets/query-builder-debugger.png)

-1. Ange frågan i Query Builder i felsökningsprogrammet i Query Builder
+1. Provide the Query Builder query in the Query Builder debugger
 1. Utför sökningen
-1. Hämta genererad XPath
+1. Obtain the generated XPath
-1. Klistra in XPath-frågan i XPath som XPath för att hämta frågeplanen
+1. Paste the XPath query into Explain Query as XPath to obtain the query plan

 >[!NOTE]
 >